Table of Contents

 - Add all spices – cumin, chili powder, paprika, garlic powder, and black pepper.
 Stir to combine.

-- Bring the chili to a boil, then reduce to a simmer.
+- The chili should be brought to a simmer, then reduce the heat to the simmer.
 Let it cook uncovered for 30-45 minutes, stirring occasionally.

 - Taste and adjust spices if needed.
 Garnish with fresh cilantro and enjoy!